hariniavula/hariniavula/README.md

 -->

 ## Hi there 👋 I'm Harini Avula!
-👩‍💻 I am a third-year student at Northeastern University in Boston, MA.
+👩‍💻 I am a honors student at Northeastern University in Boston, MA, class of 2027.
 I'm passionate about developing innovative solutions at the intersection of technology, design, and data.

 ### 🚀 About Me
 ___